turingschool-examples/backend_mod_1_prework/day_1/exercises/ex6_study_drills.md

 1. Explain why adding the two strings w and e with + makes a longer string.

-    - Because these two strings are assigned to variables w and e, we can then add these two variables and print their data in the order they were put in the equation.
+    - Because these two strings are assigned to variables w and e, we can then place these variables into an equation.
+When we print these variables, what is revealed is the string data that they represent.

 1. What happens when you change the strings to use ' (single-quote) instead of " (double-quote)?
 Do they still work?
 Try to guess why.

-    - Yes, they do work, because single and double quotes make appropriate strings, so long as you are consistent on using single versus double strings.
+    - Yes, they do work, because single and double quotes make syntactical sense strings, choosing between one or the other is convention.